bgeu/textbasedzombie/README.md

 TEXT-BASED ZOMBIE ADVENTURE GAME

 #Build Instructions
-Run the program by typing compiling the code by typing the following commands in the terminal:
+Compile and run the program by typing the following commands in the terminal:

     make
     ./Infected